ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

 1. Calendar view
     - Be able to view a calendar of all events, and all registered events based on the device’s time zone.
 2. Commenting system
-    - Be able to comment on an event
     - Can reply to a comment and make comment threads
     - React to a comment
 3. Map of all nearby events that an entrant can join the draw pool for